Who Is Luigi Mangione? What We Know About Person Of Interest In CEO Murder

 NYPD Chief of Detectives Joe Kenny announced Monday, Dec.
 9, that 26-year-old Luigi Mangione, who has ties to Maryland, is considered a suspect in the murder.
-He was eating at a McDonald's in Altoona, PA when an employee recognized him and called local police, Kenny said (scroll down for more on Mangione's apprehension and the evidence police found on him).
+He was eating at a McDonald's in Altoona, PA when an employee recognized him and called local police, Kenny said (scroll down for more on Mangione's apprehension).

 Mangione's Facebook page shows that he is from Towson, MD and studied at the University of Pennsylvania.
 His X account shows he was going for his M.S.E. and B.S.E. in Computer Science at Penn, where he was apparently a member of the Phi Kappa Psi fraternity.